Secret Server Configuration

 Privacy key privacy-key

-Creating a Service Account in Secret Server
+Creating an Application Account in Secret Server

 2. Create a Role in Secret Server with View Secret and View Launcher Password permissions.